MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-data-details-page.md

 ### Dataset details

-The dataset details section shows
+The details section shows
-* The name of the workspace where the dataset is located.
+* The name of the workspace where the item is located.
+* Endorsement status and certifier (if certified).
 * The exact time of the last refresh.
 * Sensitivity (if set).
+* SQL connection string (Datamarts).
-* The dataset description (if any).
-You can create or edit the dataset description from here.
+* Description (if any).
+You can create or edit the description from here.

+The dataset details section shows:
-* Certifier name (if certified).
+*
+* Sensitivity.
+* SQL connection string.
+* Description.
+You can create or edit the datamart description from here.

 ### Explore related reports